Contacts and resources for Aboriginal and Torres Strait Islander businesses

-- Business Toolkit for Indigenous Women – profiles information on starting and running a business with 6 Indigenous women share their experiences and tips on how to start your business, balance family and community obligations, manage your business life, and learn when and where to get help.
+- Business Toolkit for Indigenous Women – profiles information on starting and running a business with 6 Indigenous women who share their experiences and tips on how to start and run your business, balance family and community obligations, manage your business life, and learn when and where to get help.

-- Indigenous Business Australia (IBA) – helps small- to medium-sized Indigenous businesses during start-up and growth phases, provides business workshops, access to business advice for start-ups and growing businesses, and subsidised business skilled mentors.
+- Indigenous Business Australia (IBA) – helps small- to medium-sized Indigenous businesses through business workshops, access to business advice for start-ups and growing businesses, and subsidised business skilled mentors.

 - Indigenous Governance Toolkit – an online resource developed for Indigenous nations, communities, individuals and organisations searching for information to build their governance.
 Provides educational resources, examples, tools and guidance.

 - Indigenous Land Corporation – assists Indigenous people with the acquisition and management of land to achieve economic, environmental, social and cultural benefits.

 - Office of the Registrar of Indigenous Corporations – supports and regulates corporations under the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (CATSI Act).